25 years of

 "It is health that is real wealth, and not pieces of gold and silver." -Mahatma Gandhi

-If you can donate, even a dollar, it will make a difference.
-Dharma in Motion has formed a coalition with several Canada-based Gandhian organisations, and a partnership with frontline workers at the Women's Wing of Ekta Parishad and Mahatma Gandhi Seva Ashram (MGSA).
-To support frontline workers to distribute necessary items for survival, please donate to Dharma in Motion.
+To support frontline workers to distribute necessary items for survival Dharma in Motion formed a coalition with several Canada-based Gandhian organisations, and a partnership with frontline workers at the Women's Wing of Ekta Parishad and Mahatma Gandhi Seva Ashram (MGSA).

-Join the Dharma in Motion community in active compassion.
-100% of your donation will go to this immediate relief response.
+During this period we saw the Dharma in Motion community in active compassion and100% of all donations went to this immediate relief response.
+Together with our partner organizations we raised over $100,000

-Here’s a quick look at our response to the Covid-19 Crisis in India, and how you can donate.
-Join the Dharma in Motion community in active compassion:
+Here’s a quick look at our response to the Covid-19 Crisis in India, and how your donations were experienced:

 Critical ambulance services with vehicle equipped with Oxygen cylinders (cost of ea. $ 42 USD).